How frustrating!! Is this a hospital you use often? Anyone in authority you can all talk to about HCp and what you expect if there's a next time?

 - Patient: Lung Cancer

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: about 4 years ago, Female, Age: 65, Stage Extensive
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: over 4 years ago, Female, Age: 66, Stage Extensive

 - View this journey (0 Experiences)